 |Keys View, Joshua Tree National Park, California|

 Prior to Joshua Tree I have never seen desert landscape.
 I grew up with green mountains and my definition of escape was hiking leafy valleys scratched by little creeks.
 On the drive to the park, I saw a Joshua Tree by the side of road.
-It looked exactly like the one from the cover of the U2 album with the same name which I used to listen to endlessly.
+It looked exactly like the one from the cover of the U2 album with the same name which I used to listen to endlessly on a cassette player my parents still have.
 Nothing prepared me for what I was about to experience.
-So this is what I remember in a flash back, first we went to Mars, sorry, I meant Keys View, but for what I cared we were definitely on another planet; then it was a Hidden Valley hike surrounded by Joshua Trees, and we were running like kids from one tree to the other to take pictures, they all looked funny; there were earth colored stones with beautiful shapes that seem almost man-made like the one they called the Skull; and the best part, never-ending fields of glowing cactuses and blue sky filtered by Ocotillo green stems and red flowers.
+So this is what I remember in a flash back, first we went to Mars, sorry, I meant Keys View, but for what I cared we were definitely on another planet; then it was a Hidden Valley hike surrounded by Joshua Trees, and we were running like kids from one tree to the other to take pictures, I thought all trees looked funny; there were earth colored stones with beautiful shapes that seem almost man-made like the one they called the Skull; and the best part, never-ending fields of glowing cactuses and blue sky filtered by Ocotillo green stems and red flowers.
 Because it was very cold, we were wearing all the layers we could, shorts over long pants, bigger sweatshirt over smaller sweatshirt, hiding our hands in the long sleeves.
 This was a play day and Joshua Tree was our playground.

 |Ocotillo flowers, Joshua Tree National Park, California|